Our Process

 11. Should Space Exploration Be a Priority?

-• Persuade your audience on whether space exploration should be a priority for governments, focusing on its scientific, economic, and inspirational value.
+• Persuade your audience on whether space exploration should be a government priority, focusing on its scientific, economic, and inspirational value.

 12. Is Online Learning as Effective as Traditional Education?